-I was going to call these millet nuggets something cute like “bites” or “mini patties,” but if you can’t tell from the irregular shapes, I was definitely aiming for the familiarity of the nugget here.
+I was going to call these vegan veggie nuggets something cute like “bites” or “mini patties,” but if you can’t tell from the irregular shapes, I was definitely aiming for the familiarity of nuggets here.
 I was HOOKED on frozen vegan “chicken” strips/nuggets when I first went plant-based, which is funny in a way.
 Having said that, I usually find myself craving those breaded morsels when I’m having a crappy day.
 Comfort nuggets ;)

 I’ve been buying these millet-based veggie burgers and bites (the grown up version of those nuggets from my youth) for those times when convenience is key.
-I love them because the texture is great and the ingredients are simple—so simple that I felt silly shelling out money for something I could probably figure out with a bit of time.
+I love them because the texture is great and the ingredients are simple—so simple that I felt silly buying something I could probably figure out.
 Millet is the first ingredient and psyllium husk is a little bit down the line.
 Those two things alone seemed sticky enough to make it work with minimal effort.

 So I made it work!
 These are way better than the frozen ones and they’re so much more economical.
 Plus you can customize them to your liking with the vegetables, herbs, and spices.
 They tick off all the major free’s for all of the people in your life: no animal products, gluten, sugar, soy or nuts.
 And they’ve actually got some crunch on the exterior!
 I bet you could easily double the batch and make some nice veggie burgers with the same method here.